Bridged Clustering: Semi-Supervised Sparse Bridging: Experiments

 \section{Experiments}

 We now turn to empirically test the predictive accuracy of \bc.
-We use fully paired datasets with known input-output correspondences ($(x_i, y_i) \in \mathcal{X} \times \mathcal{Y}$).
-These datasets allow us to simulate the disjoint setting by hiding most of the pairings and exposing only a small, randomly selected subset during training.
-This controlled setup enables us to measure performance as a function of the number of labeled pairs, while retaining access to ground-truth labels for evaluation.
+We use fully paired datasets with known input-output correspondences ($(x_i, y_i) \in \mathcal{X} \times \mathcal{Y}$) across various modalities.
+These datasets allow us to simulate independently collected $\mathcal{X}$-only and $\mathcal{Y}$-only repositories by hiding most of the pairings and exposing only a small, randomly selected subset during training.
+This controlled setup with ground-truth pairs enables us to measure performance as a function of the number of labeled pairs.